cgmuniz/music-n-manga-bot/README.md

 ## How it works
 ### Mangas
 To make the subscription and notify system it was used a json to keep the mangas that I wanted to be available, in it would be stored the id from the mangas and their subscribers.
-The folder [data](https://github.com/cgmuniz/bot-discordjs/tree/main/data) has a `dummyData.json` as an example from what will be used, you can change the name from the file to `mangas.json` or change the path in [mangasSubs.js](https://github.com/cgmuniz/bot-discordjs/blob/main/utils/mangasSubs.js).
+The folder [data](https://github.com/cgmuniz/bot-discordjs/tree/main/data) has a `dummyData.json` as an example for what will be used, you can change the name from the file to `mangas.json` or change the path in [mangasSubs.js](https://github.com/cgmuniz/bot-discordjs/blob/main/utils/mangasSubs.js).
 For the verification of new chapters it was used the [MangaDex API](https://api.mangadex.org/docs/), checking if any chapter was released in the past 12 hours (code will run each 12 hours).
 ### Musics